micromdm/website/content/blog/certificates.md

 +++

-MDM requires the use of [digital certificates](https://en.wikipedia.org/wiki/Public_key_certificate); that much most of us know.
-However the various different certificates and the various ways in which they are generated, acquired, signed, and used with an MDM product may not be so clear.
-Generally an MDM service provider/vendor manages most of the complexity related to these certificates for you but in the case of an open source MDM that responsibility will land on you.
-In this post I hope to bring a better understanding of these certificates with the aim that you'll be managing them yourself.
+MDM requires the use of various digital certificates for its operation.
+However exactly which certificates and the various ways in which they are generated, acquired, signed, used, exported, imported, and managed within an MDM product may not be so clear.
+Generally speaking a commercial MDM product or service manages most of the complexity related to these certificates for you but in the case of an open source MDM much of that responsibility will land on you.
+In this post I hope to bring a better understanding of these certificates with the aim that you'll be managing at least a few of them yourself.

 <!--more-->

+This post assumes you have at least a basic familiarity of working with certificates, private keys, certificate authorities and the like.
+To learn more about these and the TLS/SSL protocols have a look at this [TLS & Certificate Survival Guide](http://www.zytrax.com/tech/survival/ssl.html).

 # Apple Push Notification service certificate